ecadlabs/ansible-role-celestia-node/README.md

   ```

 ## Quickstart
+> :information_source: **If you already have `ansible` and `docker` setup**: start at point 2. and change the value of `install_docker` to `false` at point 4.

-This quickstart guide will configure and run a `light` node on a debian based operating system.
+This quickstart guide will configure and run a `light` node on your local debian based operating system.
+The quickstart guide assumes that you do not have `ansible`, `docker`, or the `docker` python module installed.
-1. Install the role using the `ansible-galaxy` command.
+1. Install `ansible`
     ```shell
-    ansible-galaxy install ecadlabs.celestia_node
+    sudo apt-get update && sudo apt-get install -y python3-pip python3 -m pip install --user ansible
+    export PATH=$PATH:$HOME/.local/bin
     ```
 2. Clone the repository and change to the `tests` directory
     ```shell